amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

   Type: String
 </pre>

-Now let's write a **build.json** file that will map my parameters to that of the CloudFormation template.
+Within the buildspec commands section, you can write a **build.json** file that will map my parameters to that of the CloudFormation template.

 <pre>
 ...